 Fungi.
 There also are many fungal organisms that feed on dead flesh, as well as fungi that thrive in animal droppings.
 Some of these fungi are harmless to humans, but others are not.
 If the spores from harmful fungi get into the air in the living area of the home (which is easily possible if you have forced-air heat or central air-conditioning), they can make you sick.

 In short, the reason that we perceive the smell of a dead animal as disgusting is because it represents something that is unhealthy and dangerous for us: rotting flesh and all the disease-causing organisms associated with it.

-The Atlanta Regional Office of Rid-A-Critter provides dead animal removal throughout Metropolitan Atlanta and its suburbs.
-Admittedly, it's not our favorite sort of work, but we do it because we know it's important.
-We also provide odor-control services, if needed, to help your house get fresh-smelling again.
+The Atlanta Regional Office of Rid-A-Critter provides dead animal removal throughout Atlanta and its suburbs.
+Admittedly, it's not our favorite sort of work to do, but we do it because we know it's important.
+We also provide odor-control and decontamination services, if needed, to help make your house fresh-smelling and healthy again.

 Our animal carcass removal and odor-control services may include (depending on the situation):

 In other words, we don't just stuff the carcass in a plastic bag and toss it in the trash.
 That's not how we operate.
 We pride ourselves on our professionalism in every job we do.

 Needless to say, the most important step in avoiding dead animal problems is to avoid live animal problems.
 Please consider calling us for an inspection of your home to see if your house is a candidate for our animal exclusion service.
 Other things you can do include:

 Our Webmaster and most of our Wildlife Management Specialists are avid photographers who collectively snap hundreds of pictures a week.
 The ones selected for use on the site are the ones that we think our visitors will enjoy the most.

 Pictures of dead animals rotting away simply don't make the cut.

 For help with any animal problem -- even dead animal problems -- please contact us.
 We look forward to hearing from you.